apache/apisix-ingress-controller/docs/deployments/kubesphere.md

   --namespace ingress-apisix
 ```

-The admin key used in abovementioned commands is the default one, if you change the admin key configuration when you deployed APISIX, please remember to change it here.
+The admin key used above is the default one.
+If you change the admin key configuration when you deployed APISIX, please remember to change it here.

 Change the `ingressController.image.tag` to the Apache APISIX version that you desire.
-You have to wait for while until the correspdoning pods are running.
+Wait for the correspdoning pods are running.

 Now try to create some [resources](../CRD-specification.md) to verify the running status.
 As a minimalist example, see [proxy-the-httpbin-service](../samples/proxy-the-httpbin-service.md) to learn how to apply resources to drive the apisix-ingress-controller.